 Like this article about where to eat in Vilnius?
 Pin it!

 Disclaimer: my trip to Vilnius was sponsored by Tinggly (a cool company – if you are looking for unique gift ideas, check them out!).
 However, none of these restaurants in Vilnius were sponsored.
 Most places were recommended to me by several locals and the selection I share here are my favorites.

 This article about where to eat in Vilnius contains an affiliate link.
-When you make a purchase using this link it helps support Spend Life Traveling at no extra cost to you.
-Thanks!
+I may receive a commission for purchases made through this link, at no additional cost to you.